Love at First High

 It took tremendous self-reflection and pure grit to confront the reality that his uncontrollable substance use was killing him.

-would they help me?
-Me with tattoos, long hair, piercings?”
-Those familiar with Alcoholics Anonymous will recognize this as “stinking thinking;” as people with substance use disorders tend to internalize the stigma with which they are so often treated, further eroding their sense of worth and making the already formidable effort needed for recovery seem pointless.
+Those familiar with Alcoholics Anonymous will recognize this as ‘stinking thinking.’
+People with substance use disorders tend to internalize the stigma with which they are so often treated, further eroding their sense of worth and making the already formidable effort needed for recovery seem pointless.

 As is usually the case, it took several tries at detox before Roy’s recovery was able to gain traction.
 He eventually made it to a place called Graymoor that would help change him forever.
 A Holy Mountain Retreat run by Franciscan friars since 1878, Graymoor is located in a bucolic setting in upstate New York.
-After treatment, and his time at Graymoor, he learned to listen to his inner spirit, and he began to lean into a higher power.
+After treatment and his time at Graymoor, he learned to listen to his inner spirit, and he began to lean into a higher power.
 It took tremendous self-reflection and pure grit to confront the reality that his uncontrollable substance use was killing him.
-Among other things, in his sobriety, Roy learned that addiction impacts the mind, body, and spirit, but that healing was possible.
+In his sobriety, Roy learned that addiction impacts the mind, body, and spirit but that healing was possible.

 For Roy, there was only one way out: he embraced the 12-step model completely.
 While the twelve-step approach worked for Roy, there are other options for those who don’t find this approach to be a fit.
 In Roy’s case, his AA support group became the new family that helped him build connections and a new identity.